What is National Boston Cream Pie Day?

 It’s got a rich history

-Boston has always been a cultural hub for the United States.
+Boston has always been a rich cultural hub.
 It was the site of some of the most important events in the Revolutionary War, and has continued to be the birthplace of American traditions ever since.
 With every bite of a Boston cream pie, you are continuing a tradition of wicked Bostonian trend-setting and innovation that's 260 years strong.

 You don't really need an excuse to eat cake — but it's handy to have one sometimes.
-So go ahead and treat yourself—tis the season, after all.
+So go ahead and treat yourself.